denitram/forumslurper/README.md

     `groovy -cp postgresql-9.1-901.jdbc4.jar forumslurper.groovy`

 Depending on the amount of messages you're downloading, the script may take some time to finish.
-You may want to see what's stored in the db while it's running from a secondary shell: `watch -n 2 'psql -t -Upostgres -hlocalhost -dforumslurper -c "select id,forum,subforum,substring(url from 1 for 40),date,substring(title from 1 for 40),substring(content from 1 for 40) from message order by date desc;"'`
+You may want to see what's going into the db while it's running.
+From a secondary shell, run: `watch -n 2 'psql -t -Upostgres -hlocalhost -dforumslurper -c "select id,forum,subforum,url,date,title,substring(content from 1 for 40) from message order by date desc;"'`

 [1] Would have included grab annotation for JDBC jar, but that appears to require system classloader, which doesn't sit well with either geb or selenium dependencies.
 Workaround is to put local jar on explicitly provided classpath.